bencullivan/OurTrips/README.md

 Note: Stack Overflow was used A LOT :) in order to fix bugs and answer questions that we had.

+Note: The notes from class were also consulted especially when creating features such as "Locations".

+Note: We also referenced our MyRuns projects in order to remember how we created list view adapters, custom dialog fragments etc...

 We had an AWESOME time creating this app!